markvdwiel/GRridgeCodata/Transcription-factor-binding-site-pathway/README.txt

 defined in the TRANSFAC (version 7.4, http://www.gene-regulation.com/) database.
 Each of these gene sets is annotated by a TRANSFAC record.

 SOURCE:
 http://software.broadinstitute.org/gsea/msigdb/collections.jsp
-(Section C3: motif gene sets; subsection: transcription factor targets) file name: ìc3.tft.v5.0.symbols.gmtî
+(Section C3: motif gene sets; subsection: transcription factor targets) file name: ‚Äúc3.tft.v5.0.symbols.gmt‚Äù

 CO-DATA PROCESSING:
-The "coDataProcessing_TranscriptionFactorBindingSitePathway.R" provides an R script to process the pathway information as a co-data for GRridge modeling in the RNAseq data set (primary data set).
+The "coDataProcessing_TranscriptionFactorBindingSitePathway.R" provides an R script to process the pathway information as a co-data for GRridge modeling.